The History Of Dalmatians And Firehouses Explained

 What's the first thing that comes to mind when you think of a Dalmatian (after spots)?
 It's probably one of two options: the Disney movie (and its many sequels and reboots) in which there are 101 of these dogs or firehouses.
 Dalmatians and fire stations have been inextricably linked for a long time.
 But why did these cute pups become known as the fire-fighting dog?

-The breed's story starts all the way back in ancient Egypt.
+The breed's story starts all the way back in the ancient world.
 Spotted dogs similar to the Dalmatian were depicted in ancient Egyptian and Greek texts and paintings.
 Long story short, a new breed of spotted pup, which was documented around 400 BC, worked extremely well with horses.
 As time went on and the breed developed into the Dalmatian we know and love today, their fondness for horses stuck, and they became the first choice for carriage dogs.
 Carriage dogs ran under or alongside horse-drawn carriages and protected the equines and people from outside threats.

 Firefighters eventually began using horses to pull their fire-fighting equipment.
 Dalmatians were perfect companions for the firehouse horses because they could bark to warn pedestrians.
 From then on, the Dalmatian, with its distinctive white coat and black spots, became known as the firehouse dog.